Congratulations on your admission to the University of Michigan-Dearborn!

 4. Attend Go Blue Orientation Day

-Go Blue Orientation Day will take place the day before classes begin (September 3).
-A formal invitation will be mailed this summer.
+Go Blue Orientation Day will take place the day before classes begin.

 5. Learn about Campus Life